rajaraghav/node-react-heroku-Boilerplate/README.md

 Boilerplate code for getting started on a node(backend), react(frontend) and Heroku(deployment).

-# Node react+sass heroku is available on sass branch.

 ## Setup

 * concurrently package to run node and client server together.